 4.8.
 Shrimp

 In our systematic analysis of fisheries revenues, West Coast commercial shrimp fisheries showed one of the strongest and most consistent increases in revenues through the marine heatwave (Figure 3) yet have received surprisingly little attention in the scientific literature.
 Revenues of Pacific pink shrimp (Pandalus jordani), the 5th most important U.S. West Coast fishery species in terms of revenues over the last decade and by far the most significant shrimp species (PSMFC, 2021), experienced an enormous spike in revenues in both Oregon and Washington (Figure 9C).
 Similarly, ridgeback prawn (Sicyonia ingentis) experienced a profound spike in revenues in California, the only state in which it is fished (Figure 9C).
 Spot prawn (Pandalus platyceros) revenues increased throughout the heatwave, continuing growth observed since 2003 (Figure 9C).
 Not only have these results received little attention, but they are unexpected.
 Pacific shrimp are generally thought to experience low recruitment in warm years and to have low landings following El Niño events (Groth et al., 2017; Groth & Hannah, 2018).
 Furthermore, jellies, which clog bycatch reduction devices required in shrimp trawl nets, were highly abundant during the heatwave, requiring shrimpers to develop innovative methods for maintaining adequate flow through nets (Groth et al., 2017).
 In its 2017 review of the fishery, the Oregon Department of Fish and Wildlife (ODFW) identified revisiting the relationship between shrimp recruitment and environmental conditions as a top research priority (Groth et al., 2017).
 However, ODFW highlighted that continued monitoring and improved stock assessment are, perhaps, more important to near-term fisheries outcomes.
 This case study highlights two important resilience insights: (1) innovation by fishermen can overcome some negative climate change impacts; and (2) addressing climate change impacts may not be the highest priority if larger and more pressing bottlenecks exist in the system.
-Future research should investigate the extent to which elevated landings during the heatwave may reflect an increase in effort, rather than an increase in productivity, perhaps to compensate for losses from another species targeted by the fishery (sensu (Fisher et al., 2021)).

 4.9.
 Bluefin tuna